 She stood and picked Trick up.
 He had an impulse to hiss and lash out with a paw, but he could never hurt his mom, so he let himself be picked up and set on the floor between the couch and the curtain-covered windows.
 For a second, he thought to run into his room and hide.
 But if the change was coming—and it definitely wasn’t—then it wasn’t something he could hide from.
 Better to stay here and let Mom see that she was wrong, that Trick was meant to be a cat and no amount of optimism and regret and spaghetti could make him a boy again.

 So Trick sat on the rug in front of his mom and brother and waited.

 Mom didn’t do a countdown.
-Things had been so crazy when the witch turned Trick into a cat, they hadn’t gotten an exact time on when it had happened.
+Things had been so weird when the witch had turned Trick into a cat, they hadn’t gotten an exact time on when it had happened.
 But Mom watched Trick with wide, unblinking eyes, her body perched literally on the edge of her seat.

 Minutes passed.
 Then a few more.
 As his nervousness was beginning to turn into happy relief, a feeling flowed through Trick like being stretched in a taffy pull.
 Everything felt weird and wrong, and the world lurched around him.
 He heard Mom cry out and Brother squeal, and Trick himself let out a yowl that morphed into a boyish scream.
 And then he was suddenly very cold.
 He looked down at his pale, hairless body in horror.
 His fierce claws had turned into fragile, dull little caps for his fingertips; he was defenseless.
 His whiskers had fallen out, and the world around him felt far away and blurry.
 His senses were muffled.
 And his tail—an entire limb—was just gone.